 Let’s take a look at how Muhammad’s two shows are produced, how he invites the most authentic conversations, and how those stories showcase the stories of marketers and practitioners driving the marketing machine.

-Agile Marketing Content
+What is Agile Marketing Content?

 As the co-founder of Agile Marketing Indy, a community of process-minded marketers, Muhammad is also the co-host of its podcast, the Agile Marketing Podcast.
 Between that and PERQ’s podcast, The Bridge, he influences quite a bit of content.
 And while the execution may look different for each, both are driven by the almighty, real life conversation.